Last Updated on

 There are three different types of damp; condensation, penetrating damp or rising damp.
 Unless you know for definite where the problem originates, it's a good idea to go through a process of elimination first, to avoid any excessive and unnecessary expense.

 With condensation being the easiest problem to resolve, it's the obvious place to start.
-Without proper ventilation, moisture builds within your home or property, resulting in mould spores and mildew, as indicated in case study #1 from the Job Prices website.
+Without proper ventilation, moisture builds within your home or property, resulting in mould spores and mildew.

 Simple things like opening windows more often, drying clothes outside rather than in, and using extractor fans in bathrooms and kitchens will help to reduce the level of moisture in the air.